rvohealth/create-psychic/README.md

 ## psy spec

-Psychic is built on jest and playwright, allowing you to build end-to-end feature specs that drive through your react app, hitting your backend api (which we call `feature` specs).
+Psychic is built on jest and playwright, facilitating writing end-to-end feature specs that drive through your react app, hitting your backend api (which we call `feature` specs).
 Comparitively, we have a concept of `unit` specs, which do not excercise the front end and do not use puppeteer, but instead just use jest by itself.

 To run all of the specs, you can simply run